CsabaDu/CsabaDu.DynamicTestData/README-beta.md

 The test data types follow a four-layer inheritance structure:

 **1. Base Layer** (Core, non-generic)
-   Each concrete test data instance can be accessed through the base non-generic`ITestData` interface for all test data types.
+   Each concrete test data instance of all test data types can be accessed through the base non-generic`ITestData` interface.

 **2. Vertical Inheritance** (Depth)
    Each type extends its predecessor with one additional type parameter.